Liberty Bell High-Speed Line

 Maine.
 1979 Photo © Mike Szilagyi

-Only one of the Libery Bell's high-speed line cars were
+Only one of the Libery Bell high-speed line cars was

 Liberty Bell Limited car 1030.
 September 7, 1979 photo © Mike Szilagyi